 Hewlett-Packard is reckoning with competition on many fronts.
 These include a larger, nimbler IBM and server buyers like Facebook Inc. and Google Inc., which are assembling their own systems with inexpensive hardware made in China.
 Amazon.com Inc.’s Web Services have also become a go-to platform for developers building new applications.

 Hewlett-Packard has failed to capitalize on major technology waves, including the Internet boom and the onslaught of social media that gave rise to Facebook and Twitter Inc.

-“HP’s a little overwhelmed and lost in the wilderness,” said Tod Nielsen, co-president of data-center software maker VMware Inc. (VMW) “I haven’t had a clear sense of what they’re going to bet on.”
+“HP’s a little overwhelmed and lost in the wilderness,” said Tod Nielsen, co-president of data-center software maker VMware Inc. (VMW:US) “I haven’t had a clear sense of what they’re going to bet on.”

 Hewlett-Packard also has a history of acquisitions that have turned out poorly, including Java server-software company Bluestone Software under Carly Fiorina and Palm and Electronic Data Systems by Hurd, said Phil McKinney, who retired as chief technology officer for the company’s PC group in December.